lwchkg/nibbles_vbnet/README.md

    The Community Version of Visual Studio is free to use for open-source projects including this one.
    _Warning: installation takes several hours._

-1. Click the green “Clone or download” button, then press “Download ZIP”.
+1. Click the green “Clone or download” button, then press “Download ZIP”.

 1. Right-click on the downloaded file, click “Extract All...”, then click “Extract”.